Invariance of the Gerstenhaber algebra structure on Tate-Hochschild cohomology: Introduction

 Keller proved in \cite{Kel} that the Gerstenhaber algebra structures on Hochschild cohomology rings are preserved under derived equivalences of standard type.
-That is, let $A$ and $B$ be two $k$-algebras and if $X$ is a complex of $A$-$B$-bimodules such that the total derived tensor product by $X$ is an equivalence $\DD(A)\rightarrow \DD(B)$ between the derived categories of $A$ and of $B$, then $X$ yields a natural isomorphism of Gerstenhaber algebras from $\HH^*(A, A)$ to $\HH^*(B,B)$.
-In this paper, we will show that the Gerstenhaber algebra structure on the singular Hochschild cohomology ring is also preserved under derived equivalences of standard type.
-In fact, we will prove a stronger result, that is, the Gerstenhaber algebra structure on the singular Hochschild cohomology ring is preserved under singular equivalences of Morita type with level (cf. \cite{Wang1} and Section \ref{section6} below).
-Recall that a derived equivalence of standard type induces a singular equivalence of Morita type with level (cf. \cite{Wang1}).
+That is, let $X$ be a complex of $A$-$B$-bimodules such that the total derived tensor product by $X$ is an equivalence between the derived categories of two $k$-algebras $A$ and $B$.
+Then $X$ yields a natural isomorphism of Gerstenhaber algebras from $\HH^*(A, A)$ to $\HH^*(B,B)$.
+In this paper, we will show that the Gerstenhaber algebra structure on the Tate-Hochschild cohomology ring is also preserved under derived equivalences of standard type.
+In fact, we will prove a stronger result.
+Namely, the Gerstenhaber algebra structure on the Tate-Hochschild cohomology ring is preserved under singular equivalences of Morita type with level (cf. \cite{Wan14} and Section \ref{section6} below).
+Recall that a derived equivalence of standard type induces a singular equivalence of Morita type with level (cf. \cite{Wan14}).